justinrgarrard/world-of-naevis.net/docs/adventuring/index.md

 #### Expeditions

-The main goal of an expedition is to **Fill a Bag**.
+The main goal of a session is to **Fill a Bag**.
 One *Backpack of Loot* is enough to pay an individual's room and board while still generating a profit.

 {: .mundane-item}
 > **Backpack of Loot (50 gp)**